sabbelasichon/typo3-rector-venlo/public/markdown/rectorphp/0080_rector_for_typo3.md

-## State of TYPO3 versions used in the wild
+## TYPO3 Rector can be a solution for all those people